webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 Before the infrastructure rework sprint of January 2015, the salt master was the only VM that must not be deleted.
 Since then its possible to create a fresh VM and apply a set of scripts to have a new master.
 The procedure to create a salt master is in [[WPD:Infrastructure/architecture/The_salt_master]].

 * '''How many required''': Only one
-* '''Must it have a public IP address?'': yes
+* '''Must it have a public IP address?''': yes
-* '''Expected public hostname'': salt.webplatform.org
+* '''Expected public hostname''': salt.webplatform.org
-* '''Must it have a Volume''': ''yes''  (to store the backups and other work files)
+* '''Must it have a Volume''': yes  (to store the backups and other work files)
 * '''Must it have a DNS reverse lookup''': No
 * '''What does it do?''':
 ** ''DNS server'' (using 'gdnsd'), every other VM has ''/etc/resolv.conf'' pointing to the salt master